Overview of Policies

 Overnight Guests: Overnight guests are welcome on an occasional basis. - All guests are to be registered at the hall front desk in accordance with hall regulations.

-Pets: No pets of any kind are allowed for reasons of health and safety, with the exception of fish in aquariums of acceptable size.
+Pets: No pets of any kind are allowed for reasons of health and safety, with the exception of fish in aquariums of up to 10 gallons in volume.

 Privacy: A student's right to privacy will be respected consistent with the University's primary compelling obligation to ensure the maintenance of an environment supportive of academic achievement and positive personal growth.
 The University reserves the right for authorized personnel to enter a room for any purpose connected with the maintenance, housekeeping and management of the facilities or for any other purpose reasonably connected with the interest of the University or the welfare of the student.
 The University reserves the right for authorized staff to enter the room of a resident and to conduct a limited, reasonable search of the premises in situations where, in the judgment of the University, the occupants of the room appear to be exhibiting behavior indicative of an obvious and/or flagrant violation of hall and/or University policy.
 Access to student rooms will not be granted to friends, relatives or other students by the university staff without the express permission of the resident of the room.